Blinkx-IO/rwsdk-blink-sites/README.md

 # Blink X Sites

-A modern web application platform built with RedwoodJS SDK and React, deployed to Cloudflare Workers.

 ## Overview

-Blink X Sites is a high-performance web application framework that leverages the power of RedwoodJS SDK and React to create fast, server-driven web applications.
-The platform is designed to be deployed on Cloudflare Workers, providing global distribution, low latency, and high availability.
+Blink X Sites is a high-performance ai assisted visual builder that leverages the power of RedwoodJS SDK and React to create fast, server-driven web applications.
+Each site is designed to be deployed on Cloudflare Workers, providing global distribution, low latency, and high availability.

 ## Technologies